-Working with principal investigator(s), prioritizing project goals based on overall organizational goals
+Figuring out priorities for project area based on overall organizational goals

-Presenting research findings to current or potential sponsors and at major national and international conferences
+Frequently presenting research findings to current or potential sponsors and at major national or international conferences

 Please visit " Why Carnegie Mellon " to learn more about becoming part of an institution inspiring innovations that change the world.